interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 For a display area with a diagonal greather than *NetDetailsMaxDisplayAreaDiagonal* and less than *NetMaxDisplayAreaDiagonal*, **[astm.f3411.v22a.NET0480](../../../../requirements/astm/f3411/v22a.md)** requires that a Display provider shall cluster UAs in close proximity to each other using a circular or polygonal area covering no less than *NetMinClusterSize* percent of the display area size.
 This check validates that the display area of a cluster, measured and provided in square meters by the test harness, is no less than *NetMinClusterSize* percent of the display area.

+#### Operator ID consistency with Common Dictionary check

+**[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall (NET0470) provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
+This check validates that the Operator ID, if present, is valid. (**[astm.f3411.v22a.NET0470,Table1,9](../../../../requirements/astm/f3411/v22a.md)**)

 ## Cleanup

 The cleanup phase of this test scenario attempts to remove injected data from all SPs.